SHAREHOLDERS AGREEMENT

 NON-COMPETITION AFTER EXIT

 For a period of 1 year following the date on which a Shareholder ceases to hold shares in the Company, that former Shareholder shall not, directly or indirectly, carry on, be engaged in, own, manage, operate, or be a consultant to any business that competes directly with the principal business of the Company within the geographic area where the Company conducts business.
-Australian courts assess restraint of trade clauses under common law and the Competition and Consumer Act 2010 (Cth) Schedule 2, by reference to the reasonableness of the restriction's scope, duration, and geographic area.
-If any court or tribunal determines any part of this clause to be unenforceable, that part shall be modified to the minimum extent necessary to make it enforceable.
+Australian courts assess restraint of trade clauses under common law and the Competition and Consumer Act 2010 (Cth), by reference to the reasonableness of the restriction's scope, duration, and geographic area.
+If any court or tribunal determines any part of this clause to be unenforceable, that part shall be read down to the minimum extent necessary to make it enforceable.

 GOVERNING LAW AND CORPORATIONS ACT

-IN WITNESS WHEREOF, the parties have executed this Agreement as of the Effective Date first written above.
+IN WITNESS WHEREOF, the parties have executed this Agreement as of the date indicated.

 Date: ____________________